-Form E: Completion of Candidacy.
-Due during the last semester once the PRAXIS or comprehensive examination has been completed.
+Comprehensive Exam/Capstone Completion: Due during the last semester once the PRAXIS examination has been completed.
 Completed by student advisor.

 The Department will not issue letters or sign forms stating a student has completed the program until the diploma is awarded by Western Kentucky University.